 To do this first enable your rulers by pressing the Command/Control + R or by going to View > Rulers > Show Rules.

-Now select your skull shape to see the top and bottom anchor points.
+Now select your cartoon skull sticker vector shape to see the top and bottom anchor points.
 Now simply click and drag a rule from the vertical ruler and place it on top of these anchor points.

 Now you can turn off the rulers again (Command/Control + R)